Opendigitalradio/dablin/README.md

 * enable the regarding line in `Makefile` (when using Make)
 * insert `-D USE_FDK-AAC=1` after the `cmake` call (when using CMake)

+### Surround sound

+Services with surround sound are only decoded from their Mono/Stereo core, as unfortunately there is no FOSS AAC decoder which supports the required Spatial Audio Coding (SAC) extension of MPEG Surround at the moment.

 ## Compilation

 ### Using Make